alfovo/pretty/_posts/2020-05-22-protocol-suite-etiquette.md

 WebSockets are great for the chat application I work with at my current job because:

 1. They don't require the client to poll the server for new messages, instead the server can send messages to the client whenever data becomes available.
-2. Data is transferred through a WebSocket as messages, each of which consists of one or more frames containing the data you are sending.
-In order to ensure the message can be properly reconstructed when it reaches the client each frame is prefixed with 4-12 bytes of data about the payload.
-Using this frame-based messaging system helps to reduce the amount of non-payload data that is transferred, leading to significant reductions in latency.
+2. They use a frame-based messaging system that reduces the amount of non-payload data that is transferred, reducing latency.

-However, a downside to using WebSockets is that browsers allow huge numbers of open WebSocket connections.
+A downside to using WebSockets is that browsers allow huge numbers of open WebSocket connections.
 For most of our products we send the user several messages, and each message requires them to open a new connection to our chatbot in their browser.
 A user could have our application open in a bunch of tabs on their phone for who knows how long!
-My latest project is to see how many concurrent connections we are supporting in production and what the maximum number of concurrent connections our WebSocket gateway can handle while keeping response times below a second.
+Don't worry we've handled it, but you know, just food for thought.

 Would it be possible to build WebSockets on a UDP rather than TCP connection?
 It does seem especially necessary for WebSockets to be connection based, i.e. the client is assuredly ready to receive unrequested data from the server.
 Also, it seems to me that sacrificing reliability comes at an exceptionally high cost in computing.
 It reminds me of the steadfast popularity of ACID compliant data stores, like PostgreSQL, despite their age and decided unfashionableness.